meghapareek2003/where-is-the-next-power-outage-/README.md

-# Where is the Next Power Outage?
+# How long is the next power outage?
+(By Megha Pareek and Eshaan Roy)

 ## Introduction
 Welcome to our power outage duration prediction project, where we aim to develop a robust machine learning model capable of accurately forecasting the duration of power outages.
 This project addresses a critical need in understanding and mitigating the impact of power disruptions by leveraging various features such as climate conditions, outage causes, and temporal factors.